zrygan/Raytracer/README.md

 ### Web Documentation

+> Webpage removed, might re-add at a later time.

 You may go to the [`docs/`](https://github.com/zrygan/Raytracer/tree/rust-rewrite/docs) directory in the repository.

 Alternatively (the easy way), you may visit the [Github pages](https://zrygan.github.io/Raytracer/) of this repository.